‘The Engineers of the Future are T-shaped’ - What Does the World’s Leading Industrial Automation Supplier Want from its Future Engineers? Finland’s Greatest Industry Event MPD is the Manufacturing Crystal Ball | MPD

 ‘Clearly we can not expose confidential information about our customer relationships but of course we are extremely satisfied that many of the world’s most interesting companies trust us.
 The most important thing is to remain at the forefront of development.
 One has to be able to produce the significant added value expected by our customers in this evermore rapidly changing world we live in’, formats Hedenborg.

 ‘Competence plays a key role.
-A T-shaped engineer is one that has deep expertise in one area, represented by the horizontal line of the letter T, and a broad base of general supporting knowledge, represented by the vertical line of the letter T’.
+A T-shaped engineer is one that has deep expertise in one area, represented by the vertical line of the letter T, and a broad base of general supporting knowledge, represented by the horizontal line of the letter T’.

 MPD: The Window to Ecosystem Economy